Vaccine hesitancy: Religion

 Since most religions predate the invention of vaccines, scriptures do not specifically address the topic of vaccination.
 However, vaccination has been opposed by some on religious grounds ever since it was first introduced.
 When vaccination was first becoming widespread, some Christian opponents argued that preventing smallpox deaths would be thwarting God's will and that such prevention is sinful.
 Opposition from some religious groups continues to the present day, on various grounds, raising ethical difficulties when the number of unvaccinated children threatens harm to the entire population.
 Many governments allow parents to opt out of their children's otherwise mandatory vaccinations for religious reasons; some parents falsely claim religious beliefs to get vaccination exemptions.

 Many Jewish community leaders support vaccination.
 Among early Hasidic leaders, Rabbi Nachman of Breslov (1772–1810) was known for his criticism of the doctors and medical treatments of his day.
 However, when the first vaccines were successfully introduced, he stated: "Every parent should have his children vaccinated within the first three months of life.
 Failure to do so is tantamount to murder.
 Even if they live far from the city and have to travel during the great winter cold, they should have the child vaccinated before three months."

 Although gelatin can be derived from many animals, Jewish and Islamic scholars have determined that since the gelatin is cooked and not consumed as food, vaccinations containing gelatin are acceptable.
-However, in 2015 and again in 2020, the possible use of porcine-based gelatin in vaccines raised religious concerns among Muslims and Orthodox Jews about the halal or kosher status of several vaccinations against COVID-19.
+However, in 2015 and again in 2020, the possible use of porcine-based gelatin in vaccines raised religious concerns among Muslims and Jews about the halal or kosher status of several vaccinations against COVID-19.
 The Muslim Council of Britain raised concern about the UK's intranasal influenza vaccine deployment in 2019 due to the presence of gelatin in the vaccine.
 The MCB subsequently clarified that it never advised against the vaccine, it did not have any religious authority to issue a fatwa on the matter, and that vaccines containing porcine gelatin are generally not considered haram if alternatives are unavailable (the injectable flu vaccine was also offered in Scotland, but not England).